Go Back

 Instructions

-• Pour in the chicken broth and bring to a boil.
-Reduce the heat to a simmer and cook, stirring occasionally, for 10-12 minutes or until the orzo is tender and most of the liquid is absorbed.
+• Pour in the chicken broth and water and bring to a gentle simmer.
+Cook for 14–16 minutes, stirring occasionally, until the orzo is al dente and most of the liquid is absorbed.
+Add an extra splash of chicken broth or water as needed during the cooking process.

 Notes